About the Dubois County Park

 The Dubois County Park Board is an appointed board as established by IC:36-10-3-4 providing for:

-- Two members to be appointed by the judge of the circuit court include Judy Olinger who resides in the Southwest Dubois School Corporation District, her term expires on December 31, 2021 and Tony Hasenour (Vice-President) residing in the Southeast Dubois School Corporation District with a term expiring on December 31, 2020;
+- Two members to be appointed by the judge of the circuit court include Joseph Keusch who resides in the Southwest Dubois School Corporation District, his term expires on December 31, 2020 and Tony Hasenour (Vice-President) residing in the Southeast Dubois School Corporation District with a term expiring on December 31, 2021;

-- One member to be appointed by the county executive (County Commissioners), Christine Prior (President); and
+- One member to be appointed by the county executive (County Commissioners), Christine Prior (President) with a term expiring on December 31, 2019; and

 - The Dubois County Extension Board appoints and Ex-Officio member from their staff, Ken Eck, who has all the rights of a regular member including the right to vote.